“CNC Machining” refers to the use of numerical control machining tools.

 (1) The machining program list is an essential component of the NC machining process design.
 It serves as a procedure that must be followed and executed by the operator.
 The machining program list provides a detailed description of the machining program and is used to clarify the content of the program, the clamping and positioning method, and the tools selected for each machining program, among other things.

 (2) The machining program sheet should include the following information: the name of the drawing and programming file, the name of the workpiece, a sketch of the clamping method, the name of the program, the tools used in each program, the maximum cutting depth, the nature of the machining (such as rough or finish), and the theoretical machining time.

 9. What preparations should be made before programming?

-- Size of workpiece rough embryo ——in order to determine the processing range or whether multiple clamping is required;
+- The size of the rough workpiece embryo – this will determine the processing range or if multiple clamping is necessary;

-- Material of workpiece – in order to select which tool to use for machining;
+- The material of the workpiece – to select the appropriate tool for machining;

-- What are the tools in stock – avoid modifying the program because there is no such tool during machining.
-If you must use this tool, you can prepare it in advance.
+- The available tools in stock – to avoid modifying the program due to unavailability of a tool during machining.
+If a specific tool is required, it should be prepared in advance.

 10. What are the principles for setting the safety height in programming?

-Generally higher than the highest surface of the island, or set the programming zero point to the highest surface, which can also avoid the risk of knife collision to the greatest extent.
+The principle of setting the safety height is to ensure that it is generally higher than the highest surface of the workpiece or to set the programming zero point to the highest surface.
+This helps to minimize the risk of tool collision.